Oil You Need To Know About Hydraulic Oil

-- Cold Flow – additives that enable useage in extreme cold weather conditions
+Cold Flow – additives that enable usage in extreme cold weather conditions

 These additives are used on their own and together in different blends which are created for different purposes.
 Hydraulic oil properties can be altered depending on which additives are used, but the typical characteristics tend to be a high viscosity index and be incompressible.